 Students also have the opportunity to take part in work experience abroad, or to host foreign students visiting our school enabling them to share ideas about international cultures.

 In addition, students in Year 10 are offered the chance to go on a residential visit.
-They can learn to surf in Cornwall, take part in watersports in southern France, visit London, cycle across Holland, enjoy the sights of Liverpool and the north-west, take part in the Malawi Expedition or visit Paris.
+They can learn to surf in Cornwall, take part in watersports in southern France, visit London, cycle across Holland, enjoy the sights of Liverpool and the north-west, or visit Paris.

 Our annual Africa Week has been a key feature of school calendar for almost a decade and is now an integral part of the six week CPSHE Project which runs in the summer term.
 Previous Africa Weeks have seen students learning to play African drums, creating praise poetry, learning about the role of African soldiers in WW1 and producing fabulous African art, to name but a few of the amazing activities on offer.